 How is chlamydia spread?

 Chlamydia is spread from person-to-person during unprotected sex.
-It can be passed through vaginal, anal, and oral sex.
+It can be passed through vaginal, anal, and oral sex; essentially through an vagina and/or penis contact.
 It can also be passed to the eye by a hand or other body part moistened with infected secretions.
-Chlamydia can be passed from a woman infected with chlamydia to her baby during delivery.
+If a pregnant person has chlamydia they can pass chlamydia to their baby during delivery.
 Chlamydia cannot be spread by kissing, toilet seats, bed linens, doorknobs, swimming pools, hot tubs, bathtubs, silverware, or sharing clothes.